Wednesday, 21 December 2016

 You may feel that you are going to lose a firing by using the Delay function.
 You often can peek into the kiln in the morning to see how things have turned out by using the overnight firing.
 But there normally is still more cooling down time required.

 If you delay the top temperature until the morning to see what is happening, you still have the rest of the day for the kiln to cool and be ready for re-loading in the afternoon or evening.
 During that time, you can be preparing the next firing.
-So you have not lost any kiln time, but you have gained the knowledge that the firing is OK through any adjustments you made at the critical temperatures.
+So you have not lost any kiln time, but you have gained the knowledge that the firing is OK because of any adjustments you made at the critical temperatures.

 If you were to fire during the day to be able to open the kiln in the evening as your normal practice, you will lose one firing at the start of this kind of practice.
-As you progress with the new practice, you will find that you do not lose the number of firings you are able to complete in a week.
+As you progress with the new practice, you will find that you do not reduce the number of firings you are able to complete in a week.
 Again, you are preparing the next kiln load while the kiln is cooling.

 Yes, it does require doing things a little differently.
 But essentially it moves the kiln preparation on by 12 hours.
 That’s why I call it diurnal firing.
 You are just changing by 12 hours your daily practice.
 You make things ready for the kiln to fire overnight, and prepare the new piece(s) during the day.
 Or prepare the pieces in the evening to fire during the next day.
 You still are preparing the next kiln load as the kiln cools off from the previous firing.